Houdini 22.0 Nodes Geometry nodes

 Capture Pose

-The pose the capture attributes creates.
+The pose the capture attributes create.
 The geometry deforms when this node’s viewport tool is active and the Display Deformed Geometry parameter is on.
-This uses the Capture and Animated Pose to show how it deforms with the painted weights.
+This uses the Capture Pose and Animated Pose to show how it deforms with the painted weights.

 Animated Pose